roytmanpiccoli/huggingface_hub/README.md

 If you prefer, you can also install it with [conda](https://huggingface.co/docs/huggingface_hub/en/installation#install-with-conda).

 In order to keep the package minimal by default, `huggingface_hub` comes with optional dependencies useful for some use cases.
-For example, if you want have a complete experience for Inference, run:
+For example, if you want to have a complete experience for inference, run:

 ```bash
 pip install huggingface_hub[inference]